zach-lemler/draft-aids/README.md

 selecting a position will filter just the bar graph based on that selection
 rankings names across the top are a multiselect and will show an aggregated ranking for all sites chosen

+the value table will change color based on how close the pick is to happening green 12 or less picks aaway yellow 24 - 13 picks away red more than 24 picks away the pick column is the actual number of picks away they are players that populate this table are ones that your selected rankings value at least half a round higher than Sleeper ADP

 --- set up ---